Skip to main content

 The natural taker of a borrower's target sell (borrow) renewal offer is a lender, since taking that offer means providing loan tokens at the offered rate.
 A keeper can also match the offer against an existing target lend offer in the RFQ if that results in a positive spread (MEV profit).

-When posting a renewal offer, the borrower prices it as the implied combined rate of closing the source position at par early plus borrowing in target, not as a standalone target borrow rate.
+When posting a renewal offer, the borrower prices it as the implied combined rate of closing the source position at par early plus borrowing in the target market, not as a standalone target borrow rate.
 The X% on the target sell (borrow) offer reflects that combined effective rate.

 Taker net rate (lender)